AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Implements trusted boot based on the Trusted Platform Module \(TPM\) chip.
 During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Supports comprehensive monitoring on the IaaS layer and provides trusted capabilities of the whole IaaS layer.
--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the third-generation X-Dragon architecture. g6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
+-   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the third-generation X-Dragon architecture. g6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
 -   Compute:
-    -   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269 \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
+    -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Allows you to enable or disable Hyper-Threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Storage:
-    -   I/O optimized.
+    -   Supports I/O optimization.
     -   Supports ESSDs only.
     -   Provides high storage I/O performance based on large computing capacity.